Judewakim/Active-Directory-Lab-using-PowerShell/README.md

 <h1> Active-Directory-Lab-using-PowerShell</h1>

 <h2>Overview</h2>
-<b>This is an Active Directory lab using Virtualization in VirtualBox.
+<b>This is a virtual Active Directory home lab.
 This lab informs on how Active Directory works and also general Windows networking.
-ALso incorporated in this lab is some Powershell script that is responsible for adding 1 thousand new users into the directory.
+Also incorporated in this lab is some Powershell scripting that is responsible for adding 1 thousand new users into the directory.
+Oracle VirtualBox is used to support the virtual environment.
 </b>
 <br />
 <br />